 The water splashing can be experienced in the afternoon every day in front of the old city hall.

 Khon Kaen is located in Northeast Thailand and is known as the “Sticky Rice” capital.
-There are also water splashing activities that take place alongside a parade of food fair, decorated ox carts, and Petanque competition.
+There are also water splashing activities that take place alongside a parade of food fairs, decorated ox carts, and Petanque competitions.

 The main venue for Khon Kaen Songkran is Khao Niew Road.
 A parade of Flora cart takes place, as well as beauty pageants, and other kinds of entertainment.
 There are also demonstrations of Thai dances and folk plays.

 The water splashing takes place on Khao Nieo Road and the area around Kaen Nakorn Lake.